umentor/umentor/README.md

 <h3 align="left">Introduction</h3>

-Umentor.JS.ORG® is a non-profit project of an individual.
+Umentor JavaScript is a non-profit project of an individual.
 Dedicated to expanding access to computer science, specifically developing JavaScript programming languages.
 We focus on serving low-income, under-represented minorities and increasing the participation of women and young people in Indonesia.

 <h3 align="left">Program</h3>